WGBH/AAPB2/app/views/override/about-the-american-archive/history/page2.md

 manage a pilot project.
 Twenty-four public radio and television stations identified, restored, digitized, and made accessible nearly 2,500 hours of archival content related to two topics:  civil rights activities and World War II veterans' stories.
-According to CPB, “stations reported that important archival material had been lost or was in the process of decay, which reinforced the urgency of the American Archive's mission.”
+According to CPB, "stations reported that important archival material had been lost or was in the process of decay, which reinforced the urgency of the American Archive's mission."
 The pilot project provided CPB with information to help plan future core American Archive activities, including inventorying, metadata gathering, restoration, analog-to-digital workflow, rights and permissions, and online